amazinglinks/amazinglinks.github.io/README.md

 - Just helps with background stuff, nothing big (as of right now >:) hehe )
 - Also a Classboard Support guy
 - Has grammar so bad that bro needs SprintingSnail's help
-- Also has Scratch profile
+- Also has a Scratch profile ⬇
 - https://scratch.mit.edu/users/bahabryra
 - Knows HTML, CSS, Basic JavaScript, and Python
 - Bug fixes sometimes